 PSPDFKit was built to be linked with Xcode X.X.
 (X).
 Your application has been built and linked with a different version (X).
 This may result in undefined behavior and bugs and is not supported.
 We strongly recommend updating PSPDFKit to a newer version that matches your current Xcode version.
 See https://pspdfkit.com/guides/ios/current/announcements/version-support for details.

-This is a conservative warning as Apple changes behavior based on the Base SDK, including minor versions.
+This is a conservative warning, as Apple changes behavior based on the base SDK, including minor versions.
 This might trigger bugs in either Apple’s or PSPDFKit’s frameworks.
-We error on the side of extreme caution and issue a developer-only warning.
-We do not block you from compiling a version of PSPDFKit with a newer version of the SDK, we just discourage it and print a warning.
+We err on the side of extreme caution and issue a developer-only warning.
+We do not block you from compiling a version of PSPDFKit with a newer version of the SDK; we just discourage it and print a warning.

-PSPDFKit for iOS supports all available iOS devices and form factors and includes many adjustments to have optimal display for small and large screens: iPhone, iPhone Plus, iPod Touch, iPad, iPad Pro.
-(Binary ships with armv7/arm64/i386/x86_64)
+PSPDFKit for iOS supports all available iOS devices and form factors and includes many adjustments for optimal display for small and large screens: iPhone, iPhone Plus, iPod Touch, iPad, iPad Pro.
+(Binary ships with armv7/arm64/i386/x86_64.)

-iPhone 5, iPad 4, and iPhone 5C will not run iOS 11.
-(32-bit hardware has been dropped completely)
+The iPhone 5, iPad 4, and iPhone 5C will not run iOS 11.
+(32-bit hardware has been dropped completely.)